Smoked Paprika Salmon with Mango Salsa (Pan-fried/Baked)

 Too tired to cook?
 Are there too many things going on in your life that dinner is the last thing on your mind?
 I’ve been there several times.

-This is one of those quick and easy dinner recipes you can make with your eyes closed.
+Paprika salmon is one of those quick and easy dinner recipes you can make with your eyes closed.
 I mean, not literally, but you get the point.

 Having salmon in my fridge almost always helps tremendously.
 It cooks incredibly fast, tastes delicious, and requires only mild seasoning with a few ingredients.
+For the same reason, I love the salmon with mushroom cream sauce.

-Like most of my seafood recipes, this Mexican-style salmon needs only a handful of ingredients with smoked paprika being the dominant flavor.
+Like most of my seafood recipes, this Mexican-style salmon needs only a handful of simple ingredients with smoked paprika being the dominant flavor.

 Smoked paprika is a fine powder with a deep warm red colour.
 It is made by drying peppers over smoking oak wood for many days.